zhangwei03020915/abp/docs/en/solution-templates/layered-web-application/index.md

 ## Getting Started

-* [The getting started document](../../get-started/layered-web-application.md) explains how to create a new application in a few minutes.
+* [The getting started document](../../get-started/layered-web-application.md) explains how to create a new application with this startup template.
-* [The application development tutorial](../../tutorials/book-store/part-01.md) explains step by step application development.
+* [The application development tutorial](../../tutorials/book-store/part-01.md) explains step by step application development with this startup template.

 ## Solution Structure